Expectations for Faculty Mentors

 - teaching expectations, if any;

 - extent to which the applicant will participate in departmental and campus academic activity (e.g., seminar programs);

 - extent of applicant's anticipated participation at national/international research meetings;

 - facilities and resources available to the fellow; and

 - mentor's involvement in mentoring for other programs designed to increase access and opportunity in higher education.

 Q: What are the mentoring responsibilities of the home department and faculty mentor?

 The home department should establish clear guidelines for providing suitable mentorship and networking support to the postdoctoral fellow.
 Both the postdoctoral fellow and the faculty mentor should also be provided with resources on best practices on mentoring and professional networking and a mentoring plan that should be revisited periodically by both together with the host department head.

 Q: Are postdoctoral fellows expected to teach?

 The President's Postdoctoral Fellowship Program is designed to provide new scholars with time to focus on research and publishing activities that will enhance their prospects for appointment as a tenure-track faculty member.
-The terms of the fellowships do not allow teaching without prior approval from the faculty mentor and the program director.
+The terms of the fellowships do not allow teaching without prior approval from the faculty mentor and the Vice Provost for Faculty.
 It will be approved only if the teaching opportunity appears to serve the fellow's career development.